-8.2 Cabin and V-Berth
+10.2 Cabin and V-Berth

-Galley and Sink (Option Only)
+Galley and Sink

-The galley is equipped with a single lever faucet with cold water only.
 Water is supplied to the sink by a 12-volt pump located in the bilge.
 When activated by the Fresh Water Switch located on the Helm Switch Panel, the water system will operate much like the water system in a home.
 An automatic pressure sensor keeps the system pressurized.
 The sink drains overboard through the cabin drain sump system.
 See the Fresh Water System chapter for more information on operating the fresh water system.

-Daylight and fresh air is provided to this area by an overhead hatch, port light windows and the cabin door.
+Daylight and fresh air is provided to this area by an overhead hatch and the cabin door.
 The hatch is equipped with a removable screen.
 Refer to the Ventilation System chapter for more information on the hatch and screen.
+Additional lighting is provided by lights located in the v-berth.